‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 Shultz called from the flooded hold again.
 He wanted the bridge to move the ship so the water below would shift to the other side.

 All at once, a terrifying silence gripped them.
 The rumble and vibration of ship’s engines ceased.
-The El Faro was adrift.
+El Faro was adrift.

 “I think we just lost the plant,” Davidson said.